 Be sure to stop by their beautifully curated gift shop.
 You’ll find botanical curiosities here, things for the home, and wonderful gifts.

 They also have pieces from Fog Linen, a Japanese lifestyle brand founded in Japan that focuses on fine linen housewares + clothing.
 It’s a personal favorite of mine, we always pop into their store in Tokyo.

 Admission is $12 for adults, $10 for seniors, $8 for children ages 13-17/Active Military/Students, and children under 12 are free.

 Grab lunch at Les Pascals in Glen Ellen and enjoy at one of the many scenic benches.
 Their classic French pastries and sandwiches are delicious.

 Taste Wine at Kenzo Estate — A Napa Winery With Japanese Roots

-Tip: Book an appointment for the late afternoon to catch the glowing end of day light.
+Book an appointment for the late afternoon to catch the glowing end-of-day light.

 Discover Edomae Sushi and Kaiseki Cuisine at Kenzo Napa

 Part of the Kenzo Estate family, Kenzo Napa is an ode to elegant Japanese dining located in downtown Napa.
 Kenzo focuses on two styles of traditional Japanese cuisine while sourcing the freshest ingredients from Japan.
 Their fish is flown in daily from the renowned Toyosu Market in Japan.

 The two styles of cuisine at Kenzo are Edomae Sushi and Kaiseki.
 Kaiseki cuisine is traditionally a multi-course meal that embodies all that is “omotenashi” which means wholehearted hospitality.